wiicamp/graphql-validation/README.md

 ## Features
 - Based on validator.js
-- Validate both args & input type
+- Validate both args & input types
 - Easy to use
 - Easy to modularizing
 - Pure javascript